bsvin33t/sicp-notes/README.md

 If a variable is not bound, we say that it is free.
 The set of expressions for which a binding defines a name is called the scope of that name.

+# Chapter 1.2 Procedures and the Processes They Generate

+A procedure is a pattern for the local evolution of a computational process.
+It specifies how each stage of the process is built upon the previous stage.
+We would like to be able to make statements about the overall, or global, behavior of a process whose local evolution has been specified by a procedure.
+This is very difficult to do in general, but we can at least try to describe some typical patterns of process evolution.